Meet Your Florida Care Services Team

 Heran Sisay joined The ALS Association Florida Chapter in January 2005.
 She holds a Master of Arts degree in Gerontology, with a Bachelor of Arts degree in Sociology and Social Administration.
 Working as a postsecondary educator in the field of Sociology, Heran acquired teaching and research experience.
 She completed a graduate internship with Florida’s Area Agency on Aging where she added practical case management and knowledge of state and federal programs, including long-term care services and insurance for older adults and disabled individuals, to her experience.
-Heran is the Chapter liaison at ALS clinics, facilitates a resource group each month and is the Florida Chapter Program Director for West Central Florida.
+In November of 2022, Heran became the Managing Director of Care Services, Southeast Territory.

 Marixa Salgado received her Master’s Degree in Social Work (MSW) from Fordham University Graduate School of Social Services in Tarrytown, New York – she has a Bachelor of Arts Degree in Communication with a minor in Theology.
 Before moving to Florida in 2004, Marixa worked with the homeless population of men over 35 as a Psychiatric Social Worker and as a Case Management Supervisor, with Volunteers of America in Chester, NY.
 Since arriving in Florida, Marixa has worked as a Professor in the University of Central Florida’s School of Social Work as well as with several other non-profit organizations.
 Marixa also facilitated Case Management Academy, a training program that was done in collaboration with The Heart of Florida United Way, to train case managers in East Central Florida how to serve their clients from a Social Work perspective.
 Marixa has served on several non-profit Boards in her community and in May 2014 joined the Florida Chapter.
-Marixa is the Program Director for East Central Florida.
+In November of 2022, Marixa became the Director of Care Services, Southeast Territory serving Florida.

 Tina works with the following counties: Broward, Palm Beach, Martin, Indian River, St. Lucie, and Okeechobee.

-Audrey works with the following counties: Escambia, Santa Rosa, Okaloosa, Walton, Holmes, Washington, Bay, Jackson, Calhoun, Gulf, Gadsden, Liberty, Franklin, Leon, Wakulla, Jefferson, Taylor, Dixie, Gilchrist, Levy, Alachua, Marion, Citrus.
+Melissa works with the following counties: Escambia, Santa Rosa, Okaloosa, Walton, Holmes, Washington, Bay, Jackson, Calhoun, Gulf, Gadsden, Liberty, Franklin, Leon, Wakulla, Jefferson, Taylor, Dixie, Gilchrist, Levy, Alachua, Marion, Citrus and Sumter.

 Sharleen joined The ALS Association Florida Chapter in February 2022.
 She holds a Bachelor of Arts degree in Psychology from Lehman College in New York.
 While living in her home town of New York City, Sharleen worked in several health and social services agencies including Visiting Nurse Service of New York and the Hospital for Special Surgery.
 Since arriving in Florida in 2017, she has worked for the Area Agency on Aging and for the Department of Veteran Affairs.
 Her passion is assisting people with debilitating illnesses to navigate the system of care.
 Sharleen is most proud of her miracle child who gives her life and purpose.
 During her free time Sharleen enjoys spending time with her family and going to Broadway plays.